 GraphQL Subscriptions

-For each entity in your schema, FLXBL automatically generates three subscription types:
+For each entity in your active schema, FLXBL generates lower-camel-case create, update, and delete subscription fields.

 productCreated {